Polymer/old-docs-site/1.0/docs/devguide/data-binding.md

 ### Two-way binding to native elements {#two-way-native}

-As mentioned above, {{site.project.title}} uses an event naming convention to achieve two-way binding.
+As mentioned above, {{site.project_title}} uses an event naming convention to achieve two-way binding.

 To two-way bind to native elements or non-Polymer elements that _don't_